Misspecification-robust amortised simulation-based inference using variational methods: Discussion and limitations

 \subsection{Prior misspecification}

-A type of misspecification not explicitly addressed in this paper is if the prior $p(\bm \theta)$ is itself misspecified.
-RVNP should have the same limitations as likelihood-based prior misspecification, except with two crucial differences.
-Any prior chosen must be defined within the support of the prior used to train the likelihood.
-Furthermore, changing the prior distribution may make the likelihood proxy learn different parts of the parameter space suboptimally.
-In the Spectra task, we defined an incorrect prior relative to the observed data, which occurred unintentionally due to the selection effects of the real data.
-It is worth considering the pendulum task for this problem.
-The OOD points appear OOD under this misspecification because the effect of the misspecification makes the points appear they have a higher fundamental frequency.
-However, the information about the misspecification is only available to us because we assume that the prior is well-specified.
-We would lose the robustness of the inference if we assumed a wider prior on the fundamental frequency, causing the synthetic DGP to cover the observed data points.
+Prior misspecification was not explicitly addressed within the RVNP tasks.
+Assuming that the neural likelihood proxy is learnt exactly, RVNP should have the same limitations as likelihood-based prior misspecification if the support of the adjusted prior is a subset of the support of the original prior used to train the likelihood.
+In reality, the ability to train the likelihood is influenced by the prior over $\boldsymbol{\theta}$, and it may struggle to learn the distribution in regions where there are a low density of points.

+In the experiments, we chose relatively uninformed priors.
+However, we stress that the pendulum task benefits from the uniform bounds in $\boldsymbol{\theta}$ defined to generate the simulator samples.
+In the pendulum task, the points appear OOD under the misspecification because its effect makes the points \textit{appear} as if they have a higher fundamental frequency relative to the summary statistics.
+However, the information about the misspecification is only available to us because we assume that the prior is well-specified and that there is an upper bound to the fundamental frequency.
+With expert knowledge this is not an unreasonable assumption.
+However, we would lose the robustness of the inference if we assumed a wider prior on the fundamental frequency, causing the synthetic DGP to cover the observed data points.
+Therefore, there is a trade-off between extending the prior to higher fundamental frequencies and robustness.